codepr/codepr.github.io/_posts/2019-03-03-sol-mqtt-broker.md

 one field with a value.
 Their position in memory are shared, this way using **bitfields** we can effectively manipulate single bits or portions of a byte.

 The first Control Packet we're going to define is the CONNECT.
-The CONNECT is the first packet that must be sent when a client establish a new connection and it must be extactly one, more than one CONNECT per client must be treated as a violation of the protocol and the client must be dropped.<br>
+It' s the first packet that must be sent when a client establish a new connection and it must be extactly one, more than one CONNECT per client must be treated as a violation of the protocol and the client must be dropped.<br>
 At each CONNECT must be followed in response a CONNACK.

 **src/mqtt.h**